Vatican prosecutor seeks seven-year sentence for cardinal | Law-Order

 Vatican prosecutor seeks seven-year sentence for cardinal

+The prosecutor at a Vatican corruption trial linked to a botched London real estate deal asked a court on Wednesday to convict Cardinal Angelo Becciu and sentence the former Holy See power broker to seven years and three months in jail.

-The prosecutor at a Vatican corruption trial linked to a botched real estate deal in London asked a court on Wednesday to convict Cardinal Angelo Becciu and sentence the former Holy See power broker to seven years and three months in jail.
-Prosecutor Alessandro Diddi made the request at the end of his summing up at the trial, which began two years ago this month and where Becciu is one of 10 defendants.
+The prosecutor at a Vatican corruption trial linked to a botched London real estate deal asked a court on Wednesday to convict Cardinal Angelo Becciu and sentence the former Holy See power broker to seven years and three months in jail.
+Prosecutor Alessandro Diddi made the request at the end of his summing up at the trial, which began two years ago this month and where Becciu, 75, is one of 10 defendants.

+All of them have denied any wrongdoing.
+The court's decision is expected at the end of year after a summer break and more hearings involving those seeking damages, such as the Vatican bank.

+The trial revolves mostly around the complicated purchase of a building in London by the Secretariat of State, where Becciu once held the number two position.
+Pope Francis fired Becciu, the highest-ranking Vatican official to ever face a trial, from another senior clerical post in 2020 for alleged nepotism.
+That accusation surfaced often at the trial and Becciu denied that as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)